 Challenges in Synchronizing Input Data

-Market Lag and Adjustment Techniques
+Market Lag and Adjustment Kinds

 Impact by Market Segment